What is a proctectomy?

 for a week or so.

-When you go home, follow all the instructions for medicines, pain control, diet, activity,
+When you go home, follow all the directions for medicines, pain control, diet, activity,

 If you have a colostomy or ileostomy, you may need to work with an ostomy nurse or